 "a radical drag queen at Leeds, says that he buys old dresses from Oxfam shops, wears neither make-up nor substitute breasts, and tries to shake people out of their preconception of what a man is, a woman is, or more important, what he is."

-- M. Parkin.
+- Michael Parkin.
 "Mixed Feelings".
 The Guardian, 4 March 1994.
-Reprinted as Appendix F(i) of The First National TV.TS Conference Report, Leeds, 1974: 36
+Reprinted as Appendix F(i) of Conference Report: First national TV/TS Conference, Leeds, 1974: 36

 - Martine O'Leary.
 Gay Liberation, reformism and revolution.
 LSE-Gay Culture Society.
 Isophile Pamphlets, 16pp 1974.
+Online.

 - Richard Ekins & Dave King.
 The Transgender Phenomenon.
 London: Thousand Oaks; California: Sage.
-2006: 3
+2006: 3.